Homeowners Insurance

 The Premium Shock Hitting American Households

-And this isn’t a temporary blip.
-Some major carriers — names you’d recognize — have stopped writing new policies in entire states.
-Others are tightening underwriting so aggressively that homes that were easily insurable three years ago are now getting declined or priced out.
+Auto coverage has spiked at double-digit rates nationally.
+Umbrella policies and small-business coverage are seeing hikes that nobody budgeted for.
+And several major carriers, names you’d recognize, have stopped writing new policies in entire states.
+Others are tightening underwriting so aggressively that homes easily insurable three years ago are now getting declined or priced out.

 So what exactly broke?
 And what can you actually do about it?